Installing Newt on Windows¶

 See Installing Previous Releases of Newt to install an earlier version of newt.
 You still need to set up your MinGW development environment.

-Note: If you would like to contribute to the newt tool, see Setting Up Go Environment to Contribute to Newt and Newtmgr Tools.
+Note: If you would like to contribute to the newt tool, see Contributing to Newt or Newtmgr Tools.

 MSYS2/MinGW provides a bash shell and tools to build applications that run on Windows.
 It includes three subsystems: